robbyki/robbyki/README.md

 ## What am I up to?
-- I'm currently working at IBM building application level tooling, build environments and ETL libraries for data engineering teams using scala and sbt and spark.
+- I'm currently working at IBM building application level tooling, build environments and ETL libraries for data engineering teams using scala, sbt and spark.

 ## What do I find myself day-dreaming about?
   - wondering what I enjoy more -- writing or selling software solutions